A+

 Description:

 A Collaborative Discharge Approach (CDA) is a process to ensure that people under 65 with disability or complex support needs in hospital can achieve an effective and timely discharge back into the community with National Disability Insurance System (NDIS) supports.
+This overview provides a snapshot of how health can work with support coordinators to achieve this and includes links to resources that align with specific actions.

 November 2022